Greetings, my friends, and welcome back the EIB Network and Rush Limbaugh on Friday.

 It's inherently unfair.

-Something somebody ought to do something.
+Somebody ought to do something.

 Well, you're talking to the president of the United States.

-He's the guy that's demanded these tax rates be extended in the lame duck session.
+William Ducey, he's the guy that's demanded these tax rates be extended in the lame duck session.

-Well, what I resent, that place, by tradition, is reserved for heroes.
+Well, what I resent, that place by tradition is reserved for heroes.

 We don't put victims up there, and she's not a victim.